 After scanning, WhatsApp Web chat will display on Whatscan, with the main difference being that instead of being accessed through a PC desktop browser (as it should be), everything is accessed through the handy mobile app.

-You can now use the same WhatsApp app on two different devices without any issues with notification or access!
+You can now use the same WhatsApp app on two different devices without any issues with notifications or access!
 Of course, this can be used to spy on someone’s WhatsApp account, but I do not encourage going down this path because you risk committing significant criminal violations (in fact you are violating all the privacy and personal identity laws).

 How can you defend yourself from Whatscan

 Themes so that apps like Whatscan don’t spy on your WhatsApp profile?
 How can you spot a threat to your privacy?
-Fortunately, “something is wrong” with your WhatsApp account is easy to spot: for each portion of WhatsApp Web launched (from a PC or from this sort of app), a fixed notification will show on the smartphone connected with the account.
+Fortunately, “something is wrong” with your WhatsApp account is easy to spot: for each portion of WhatsApp Web launched (from a PC or from this sort of app), a fixed notification will show on the smartphone connected to the account.

 You are almost probably spying on your account with Whatscan if you get this notification and are not using Whatscan or WhatsApp Web from a PC (maybe they could make the association when you were distracted, they took your phone and they have all programmed to spy on WhatsApp without your consent).

-Another technique to prevent someone from spying on WhatsApp is to check the associations in the WhatsApp Web menu of your app, so you can always decouple devices with which you are unfamiliar (using the Disconnect option ).
+Another technique to prevent someone from spying on WhatsApp is to check the associations in the WhatsApp Web menu of your app, so you can always decouple devices with which you are unfamiliar (using the Disconnect option).

 To avoid being spied on WhatsApp using Whatscan or similar programs, it may be a good idea to set an unlock route or PIN to access the device, as well as block access to specific apps (such as WhatsApp) with a password.